 Most cruise lines do NOT allow surge protectors because of fire issues that may occur with cruise ship wiring.
 Some will allow extension cords that don’t have surge protectors, but there a lot of stories of confused gate agents not knowing the difference and confiscating them anyway.

 A safer option is to bring a USB hub.
-This one specifically will let you charge up to 5 devices at once.
-What makes this different than some of the cheaper ones out there, is it has a USB-C port on it.
-This port can be used to fast charge many devices like iPhones, Android Phones, Nintendo Switches and Laptops.
+This one specifically will let you charge up to 3 devices at once.
+What makes this different than some of the cheaper ones out there, is it has two USB-C ports on it.
+This port can be used to fast charge many devices like iPhones, Android Phones, Nintendo Switches, Tablets, Chromebooks, and Laptops.

 Nothing can ruin a vacation more than a painful, blistering sunburn.
-Even if you don’t burn easily, remember that the sun in the Carribean, Mexico and Bahamas is strong than the US and Canada.
+Even if you don’t burn easily, remember that the sun in the Caribbean, Mexico and Bahamas is strong than the US and Canada.
 Save yourself some pain and stock up on some sunscreen.
+Don’t wait to buy it on the cruise ship, it’s VERY expensive.

 What NOT to bring